 EXISTING EVALUATED

 Zone(s) RSF-A RSF-A

-Use Vacant Single-family attached (townhouse)
+Use Vacant Single-family attache (townhouse) dwelling u

-dwelling units

 Total Gross Acreage 20.10 20.10

 Floodplain 1.50 acres 1.50 acres

 Total Net Acreage 18.60 18.60

 Dwelling Units - 135

-C. Location: The subject property is located less than a mile away from the District of Columbia boundary and approximately half a mile away from the Suitland Metro Station.
-In addition, the subject property is located on the north side of Suitland Road, at its intersection with Arnold Road.

-D. Surrounding Uses: The subject property is surrounded by the following uses:

-North- Bradbury Park, which includes a small recreation center, tennis courts, and wooded land in the Reserved Open Space (ROS) Zone, and single-family homes in the Residential, Single-Family-Attached (RSF-A) Zone.
-There is an in-home daycare across the street.

-South- There is a small community room within the water tower across the street from Suitland Road.
-Further south and east along Suitland Road, beyond the street, National Archives, National Maritime Intelligence Center, Census Bureau, and other large office uses are located.
-South of Arnold Road, there is a funeral home, a car wash, and a public storage commercial use.

-East- Whitehall Street and beyond, single-family homes and multifamily residential units are located.

-West- Abutting the property to the west are multifamily residential uses.
-Further west, there are the Lincoln Memorial, Cedar Hill, and Washington National cemeteries.

-- E. Previous Approvals: The property is subject to Preliminary Plan of Subdivision PPS-2022-001, which was approved by the Prince George's County Planning Board on January 26, 2023 (PGCPB Resolution No. 2023-08), as one parcel for development of 135 lots and 31 parcels with 21 conditions.
+- C. Location: The subject property is located less than a mile away from the District of Columbia boundary and approximately half a mile away from the Suitland Metro Station.
+In addition, the subject property is located on the north side of Suitland Road, at its intersection with Arnold Road. - D. Surrounding Uses: The subject property is surrounded by the following uses: - North- Bradbury Park, which includes a small recreation center, tennis courts, and wooded land in the Reserved Open Space (ROS) Zone, and single-family homes in the Residential, Single-Family-Attached (RSF-A) Zone.
+There is an in-home daycare across the street. - South- There is a small community room within the water tower across the street from Suitland Road.
+Further south and east along Suitland Road, Beyond the street, National Archives, National Maritime Intelligence Center, Census Bureau, and other large office uses are located.
+South of Arnold Road, there are a funeral home, car wash, and a public storage commercial use. - East- Whitehall Street and beyond, single-family homes and multifamily residential units are located. - West- Abutting the property to the west are multifamily residential uses.
+Further west, there are the Lincoln Memorial, Cedar Hill, and Washington National cemeteries. - Previous Approvals: The property is subject to Preliminary Plan of Subdivision PPS-2022-001, which was approved by the Prince George's County Planning Board on January 26, 2023 (PGCPB Resolution No. 2023-08), as one parcel for development of 135 lots and 31 parcels with 21 conditions.
 PPS-2022-001 superseded PPS 4-70018.
 This property is also subject to an approved Certificate of Adequacy, ADQ-2022-010, which was approved on January 17, 2023, subject to one condition.
 The ADQ is valid for 12 years from the date of its approval and subject to the additional expiration provisions of Section 24-4503 (c)(1)(C) of the Zoning Ordinance.
 The PPS also approved off-site improvements (Bradbury Park southern portion) and on-site recreational facilities instead of meeting the parkland dedication requirement. - F. Open Spaces: The open spaces will be provided by a combination of on- and off-site improvements. - 1.
-On-site: sitting areas with benches in amenity spaces, a connection along Whitehall Street to southern Bradbury Park at the tennis courts, 10-foot asphalt trail loops around stormwater facilities located in the north and west development areas, and seating areas located throughout the site and along the asphalt trails around the stormwater facilities. - 2.
-Off-site: Bradbury Park (Southern portion) improvement with Americans with Disabilities Act (ADA)-accessible tables and seating (3), benches (4), grills (3), trash receptacle (1), and pickleball overlays at the tennis courts (4).
+On-site: sitting areas with benches in amenity spaces, a connection along Whitehall Street to southern Bradbury Park at the tennis courts, 10-foot asphalt trail loops around stormwater facilities located in the north and west development areas, and seating areas located throughout the site and along the asphalt trails around the stormwater facilities.